copandrej/clone-CERN-EOSHPM-loadtest/README.md

 - `analysis.py` - Python script for parsing and comparing results of benchmarking tools
 - `summary.py` - Python script prints summarized differences in percentage between two analysis results.
 - `Dockerfile` - Dockerfile for building the image, similar to `install-loadtest.sh`
+- `scenarios/` - directory with scenario config files for loadtester.
+Files can be copied to `conf.sh` and used as a configuration for loadtester.

 ## Installation and requirements

-The tool can be used as a docker image.
+The tool can be used as a docker image (refer to "Docker" section).
 In case one wants to install it directly on a machine, the following requirements should be met:

 - `yum`, `git`, `python2`
 - OPTIONAL: python2 module: `matplotlib` (for hammer visualizer)